WISVCH/nwerc-2023/content/schedule/coach_meeting_ukiepc.md

 start: 11:00
 duration: 1h15m
 width: 1
-location: Aula - TBD
+location: Aula - Hall B
 people: UK and Ireland coaches
 ---
 ## Location
-The UKIEPC coach meeting takes place in the Auditorium of the [Aula Conference Centre](https://iamap.tudelft.nl/en/poi/aula-conference-center/).
+The UKIEPC coach meeting takes place in Hall B of the [Aula Conference Centre](https://iamap.tudelft.nl/en/poi/aula-conference-center/).
+You will be guided to the hall by volunteers from the Auditorium.
+Please use the elevator to reach the auditorium from the ground floor.

 For directions, see the [Location page]({{< relref "location" >}} "Location").